This is a guide that tells you our recommended choice for the best Korean VPN to use in 2019. Now, why is there a need of a VPN in Korea?

 Unlike other VPNs in this list, ExpressVPN is a bit expansive.
 If you opt for their cheapest plan, ExpressVPN will end up costing you around $8.32/mo.

-But considering ExpressVPN’s flawless reputation, and an extensive 30-day money-back guarantee, ExpressVPN is worth paying an extra premium for.
+But considering ExpressVPN’s flawless reputation, and an extensive 30-day money-back guarantee, ExpressVPN is worth paying an extra premium for and is easily considered as best VPN for Korea.

-To check out the complete list of featrues, read our ExpressVPN Review.
+To check out the complete list of features, read our ExpressVPN Review.

 And the final Korean VPN we’re going to look at is CyberGhost.
-Headquartered in Romania, CyberGhost follows a strict no-logs policy and doesn’t have to comply with mandatory data retention laws.
+It is headquartered in Romania and follows a strict no-logs policy and doesn’t have to comply with mandatory data retention laws.

-Not only that, CyberGhost offers access to over 3200 servers all over the world, and their mode selection feature makes it dead easy to stream, torrent, shop online, or anything in between.
+Not only that, CyberGhost offers access to over 3,200 servers all over the world, and their mode selection feature makes it dead easy to stream, torrent, shop online, or anything from foreign websites.

 That’s not all, but CyberGhost offers some of the most sought after encryption and protocols.
 To be more specific, CyberGhost uses a combination of OpenVPN and 256-bit encryption for unmatched security.